Functional additive model

-In statistics, functional additive models (FAM) can be viewed as extensions of generalized functional linear models where the linearity assumption between the response (scalar or functional) and the functional linear predictor is replaced by an additivity assumption.
+In statistics, a functional additive model (FAM) can be viewed as an extension of a generalized functional linear model where the linearity assumption between the response (scalar or functional) and the functional linear predictor is replaced by an additivity assumption.

 Overview

 Functional Additive Model

 In these models, functional predictors ($X$) are paired with responses ($Y$) that can be either scalar or functional.
 The response can follow a continuous or discrete distribution and this distribution may be in the exponential family.
 In the latter case, there would be a canonical link that connects predictors and responses.
 Functional predictors (or responses) can be viewed as random trajectories generated by a square-integrable stochastic process.
 Using functional principal component analysis and the Karhunen-Loève expansion, these processes can be equivalently expressed as a countable sequence of their functional principal component scores (FPCs) and eigenfunctions.
 In the FAM the responses (scalar or functional) conditional on the predictor functions are modeled as function of the functional principal component scores of the predictor function in an additive structure.
 This model can be categorized as a Frequency Additive Model since it is additive in the predictor FPC scores.